fabric

 Initializing the Testing App

-// Initialize starts up the testing app.
+// Initialize the testers

-// Add microservices to the testing app
+// Run the testing app

 downstream.NewService().Init(func(svc *downstream.Service) {